LEGISLATIVE SESSION 2025

 Our action alerts make it easy to contact lawmakers with pre-written emails.
 Provide your name and email address, modify the message if you wish, and hit send.
 Our system gets the right message to the right legislators.

-If you're ready to take action, use the button below to go directly to all active alerts.
+If you're ready to take action, click the blue button below!

 New!
 Sign up to get the most urgent and time sensitive alerts by text.
 Enter your number or text "FSC" to 844-722-3080 to sign up!